shuddering000/BDSE24_Group3_HousePrice/ReadMe.md

-There are data and codes for analyze house price of Taipei City and New Taipei City.
+There are data and codes for analyzing house price of Taipei City and New Taipei City.

 # original data
 "0_taipei.csv" is the original data from website which is too big to push on github.